modxorg/Docs/en/extending-modx/xpdo/class-reference/xpdoobject/field-accessors/toarray.md

 )
 ```

-**keyPrefix:** an optional prefix to prepend to each fields' keys.
+- `keyPrefix`: an optional prefix to prepend to each fields' keys.

-**rawValues**: optional flag to get the raw value (true) or to use xPDOObject->get().
+- `rawValues`: optional flag to get the raw value (true) or to use xPDOObject->get().
 Typically will want to use ->get().

-**excludeLazy**: An option flag indicating if you want to exclude lazy fields from the resulting array; the default behavior is to include them which means the object will query the database for the lazy fields before providing the value.
+- `excludeLazy`: An option flag indicating if you want to exclude lazy fields from the resulting array; the default behavior is to include them which means the object will query the database for the lazy fields before providing the value.

-**includeRelated**: Describes if and how to include loaded related object fields.
+- `includeRelated`: Describes if and how to include loaded related object fields.
-\* As an integer all loaded related objects in the graph up to that level of depth will be included.
+    - As an integer all loaded related objects in the graph up to that level of depth will be included.
-\* As a string, only loaded related objects matching the JSON graph representation will be included.
+    - As a string, only loaded related objects matching the JSON graph representation will be included.
-\* As an array, only loaded related objects matching the graph array will be included.
+    - As an array, only loaded related objects matching the graph array will be included.
-\* As boolean true, all currently loaded related objects will be included.
+    - As boolean true, all currently loaded related objects will be included.

 ## Examples